Closed Bridging Loans | Fixed Exit Bridging Finance | Aura Capital

 Exit strategy requirements for closed bridging loans

-The exit strategy is the defining feature of a closed bridging loan.
-Lenders need to see clear, documentary evidence of the confirmed exit before proceeding — not a plan, but a confirmed event with a known date.
+The exit strategy is the most important part of a closed bridging loan.
+Lenders need evidence of a confirmed repayment event, not just a general plan.

 What counts as a confirmed exit